salmiac/salmiac-sprayer/README.md

 Controller UI app to be used with pi-steer along with AgOpenGPS.
 This application is built in Rust using the `egui` and `eframe` libraries.

+## Features

+- **Cross-Platform UI**: Built with `egui` and `eframe` for Desktop and Android.
+- **Configurable Network Target IP**: Allows you to set a specific IP address for the controller communication in the Settings screen, defaulting to broadcast (255.255.255.255).
+- **Sprayer Settings Management**: Manage nozzle size, application rate, and pressure limits easily.

 ## Development Setup

 This guide will help you set up your development environment to build and run the application.